yash-sharma1/docs-site/docs/list_instruction.md

 ## 2. Submit Proposal

+*On-Chain Proposal Request*

 Please refer to this [governance doc](governance.md) to learn about how to create a proposal about listing a new trading pair on Binance Chain.

 > Please ensure that you test EVERYTHING on our testnet (multiple times at least) before you officially execute this on the mainnet.

+*Community Thread Proposal (Recommended)*

+It is recommended that Token Issuers first create a thread under the “Token Issuance & Listings” category in the Binance Chain Community Forum (https://community.binance.org/).
+The whole guideline is [here](https://community.binance.org/topic/18/guidelines-on-how-to-list-your-token-on-binance-dex)

 ## 3. Send List Transaction